suhlig/game_of_life/README.md

 <br>**2** - For each coordinate pair passed to the grid, a new cell is created.
 <br>**3** - Each cell needs to respond to the method position, and return an array of its x, y coordinates.

 Let's start with #1, which is our simplest step.
-In order to allow the user to pass **either** an array or multiple arrays to the grid, we'll set up an initialize method that uses [Ruby's splat operator](http://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) to create an array from the arguments passed to it.
+In order to allow the user to pass **either** an array or multiple arrays to the grid, we'll set up an initialize method that uses [ruby's splat operator](http://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) to create an array from the arguments passed to it.

 ```
 class Grid